 Up until he was forced to stop, Terry had barely taken any days off, not even on his 22nd birthday, except for events that he believed would raise more money for cancer research.

-Terry died on June 28, 1981 after a tough battle with cancer.
+Terry died on June 28, 1981.
 He was 22.
 The Canadian government ordered flags across the country to fly at half mast, an unprecedented honor usually reserved for distinguished statesmen.

 Terry brought Canada together in a way not seen in history.
-Donations poured in before and after his death and everyone prayed for his recovery while he was being treated.
-As the then-Prime Minister Pierre Trudeau said, “It occurs very rarely in the life of a nation that the courageous spirit of one person unites all people in the celebration of his life and in the mourning of his death… We do not think of him as one who was defeated by misfortune but as one who inspired us with the example of the triumph of the human spirit over adversity.”
+Donations poured in and everyone prayed for his recovery while he was being treated before his death.
+As the then-Canadian Prime Minister said, “It occurs very rarely in the life of a nation that the courageous spirit of one person unites all people in the celebration of his life and in the mourning of his death… We do not think of him as one who was defeated by misfortune but as one who inspired us with the example of the triumph of the human spirit over adversity.”

-By his death, Terry had raised over $24 million CAD, or $17.5 million USD.
-The Terry Fox Foundation was set up by his mom Betty Fox and has raised over $650 million CAD as of 2014.
-The Terry Fox Run, a non-competitive charity run, is held every year in commemoration of Terry’s vision and to raise funds for cancer research.
+By his death, Terry had raised over $24 million CAD, ($17.5 million USD).
+His mom Betty Fox set up The Terry Fox Foundation and has raised over $650 million CAD ($474 million USD) as of 2014.
+The Terry Fox Run, a non-competitive charity run, is held every year to carry on Terry’s legacy.

-Since Terry’s death, the cure rate for bone sarcoma (the disease that Terry got) has increased dramatically from 50% up to almost 80% in younger patients and 70% in older patients.
+Since Terry’s death, the cure rate for bone sarcoma has increased from 50% up to almost 80% in younger patients and 70% in older patients.
 Most patients today don’t get amputations but limb-sparing or limb-reconstructive surgery.
-This can be said to be due to advances spurred by the millions raised in Terry’s name, along with people like Terry.
+This can be said to be due to advances spurred by the millions raised in Terry’s name.

-What is it to you?
-What is the impact you want to create?
-Who are the people you want to change?
-And how can you make this change happen, starting today?
+So… what is the impact you want to create?
+What is a cause that you believe in?
+And how can you make this change, starting today? 🙂